-2022-23 University of Washington Transfer Acceptance Rate, Requirements, and Application Deadline
+University of Washington Transfer Acceptance Rate — 2024

 The average successful freshman applicant to the University of Washington has a 1370 SAT and a 3.8 GPA.
 If you fell short of these numbers and weren’t offered a spot at the Seattle campus directly out of high school, you can still become a Husky.
 While still a competitive process, this school extends offers to thousands of qualified transfer applicants each year.
-This blog will share the University of Washington transfer acceptance rate as well as other essential pieces of information like the University of Washington transfer deadline, the requirements/checklist for applicants, the University of Washington transfer decision date, and much more.
+This blog will share the University of Washington transfer acceptance rate as well as other essential pieces of information like the University of Washington transfer deadline, University of Washington transfer application requirements, the UW transfer decision date, and much more.

 University of Washington Transfer Acceptance Rate